Self doubt isn’t all that bad

 Strategy two: remind yourself, although it might be your 100th or even 1000th time delivering the same message, it’s always someone’s first time receiving it.

 There is always a new customer around the corner who has never seen or heard of what you do.
 There will always be new people who need your help.
 If you believe in what you do, and you are passionate about helping people, there will always be someone new you can help.
 Be yourself and be genuine.
 Talk to people and continually build new relationships.
-Focus on your ideal customer and keep seeking out the people who believe in the same thing you do.
+Focus on your ideal client and keep seeking out the people who believe in the same thing you do.

 Strategy three: remember it takes guts to be in small business and that everything will not always be up.
 But by the same token, things will not always be down either.